 2018 marks the 25th anniversary of the Keystone Fund.
-Since its inception 1993, the Keystone Fund has improved communities across Pennsylvania by providing grants for parks, trails, open space, libraries, and historic preservation.
+Since its inception in 1993, the Keystone Fund has improved communities across Pennsylvania by providing grants for parks, trails, open space, libraries, and historic preservation.
 Throughout the year, a team of state agencies and organizations, including the Pennsylvania Land Trust Association, is leading a campaign to celebrate the Keystone Fund’s 25 years of success and emphasize the need to protect this valuable funding source so it can continue enhancing communities.

 Part of the campaign involves highlighting the Keystone Fund on social media.
-This toolkit provides guidance, hashtags, graphics, and other resources organizations can use for posts on social media.
+This toolkit provides guidance, hashtags, graphics, and other resources that individuals and organizations can use for posts on social media.
 It also offers other resources like talking points and a sample letter to send to legislators.

 If you are a Keystone Fund ambassador, click here for even more resources.

 Follow these organizations/agencies on social media to stay in the loop:

 - Pennsylvania Department of Conservation and Natural Resources (Facebook, Twitter, Instagram)

 - Pennsylvania Historical and Museum Commission (Facebook, Twitter, Instagram, YouTube)

 - Pennsylvania Land Trust Association (Facebook, Twitter, Instagram)

 - Pennsylvania Parks and Forests Foundation (Facebook, Twitter, Instagram)

 - Pennsylvania Recreation and Park Society (Facebook, Twitter, Instagram, YouTube)